 It’s the Summer Holidays!
-The kids are ecstatic, and parents are perhaps a little…apprehensive – How will we keep them occupied?
-Where should we go?
-How much will it cost?
-Well why not use the opportunity to start engaging the kids with some basic money concepts that will not only be fun, but also create good habits for life?
+With the lack of summer camps or options to travel abroad this year, parents are perhaps feeling more apprehensive than usual – How will we keep the kids entertained until school starts?!
+Well, why not use this opportunity to engage the kids with some basic money concepts that will not be only fun, but also create good habits for life?
 Here’s our top ways to teach kids about money this summer…

 1. TALK ABOUT MONEY MORE

 Being open about money and having positive conversations about it in everyday life is key.
 Only 52% of parents talk to their kids about money matters, but if we shield our kids from some of the realities of money, we’re only delaying their learning process.
 Use everyday examples to spark the conversation, whether it’s why you’re turning the lights off at home, where the money in the ATM is coming from, or what to do with that fiver your grandad just gave you.
-If you’re eating out on holiday, playing ‘guess the bill’ can be an interesting insight into their perception of what things cost – and if your kids really want to show off, get them to guess the cost against the exchange rate!
+If you’re eating out or ordering take-out, playing ‘guess the bill’ can be an interesting insight into their perception of what things cost.

 2. SET A SUMMER POCKET MONEY ROUTINE